toddbranch/ECE383/labs/lab1/index.md

 - Use a look-ahead output buffer for your FSMs to prevent glitches
 - **Watch out for inferred latches!** In the past, all hardware problems in this lab were caused by cadets ignoring this advice.
 - If your simulation is acting "weird", i.e. signals are not changing when they should, be sure you have all the appropriate signals in the sensitivity list.
-- Only write out RGB values when `blank` is low.
-Otherwise you should put out "00000000" (black).
-Failure to do this will prevent the monitor from correctly synchronizing with your signal.

 ## HDMI Overview